 STRAND MEASUREMENT Specific Lesson Learning Outcome By the end of the lesson, the learner should be able to appreciate spending and saving in real life.
 SUB-STRAND MONEY Key Inquiry Question: Why do you save money?
-Suggested Learning Resources: Real money in coins and notes, universal cuff, multipurpose stamps, head/mouth pointers, pen/pencil grips, multipurpose communication board, bookholders, page turners, masking tape, adapted LDDs/ICT devices
+Suggested Learning Resources: real money in coins and notes

-Learners to share orally or sign or point or signs their experiences on saving money.
+Learners to share their experiences on saving money.

 Teacher Activities Demonstrate: Share with learners your experience on spending wisely and saving money.
-Teacher and Learner Activities Guide: Learners in purposive pairs or groups to discuss experiences on spending and saving money.
+Teacher and Learner Activities Guide: Learners in pairs or groups to discuss experiences on spending and saving money.
 Explain situations when one can save money.
-Learner Activities Learners to do activities in pupil's book page 123.
-Conclusion Learners to identify situations when they can save money.
+Learner Activities Learners to do activities in pupil's book page 123 Conclusion Learners to identify situations when they can save money.